mixmaxhq/multibuild/README.md

   skipCache: [
     'spec'
   ],

+  // Object/Map that specifies groups of targets which should share cache artifacts.
+Defaults to
+  // sharing the cache between all targets.
+Targets not specified here will use a default cache
+  // group, so you can add new cache groups separate from most other targets.
+  cacheGroups: {
+    // app-vendor uses rollup-plugin-alias, which would otherwise pollute the build cache with the
+    // contents of some aliased modules from this target.
+Without this cache group, that code would
+    // get used in other targets despite the alias not being specified for them.
+    vendored: [
+      'app-vendor'
+    ]
+  },

   /**
    * Optional handler for rollup-emitted errors.
 We allow the passing of an error handler instead of